You Can Visit All U.S. National Parks for Free on These Days in 2025

 Haleakalā National Park

-The National Park Service has announced the free entrance days for 2024.
-There are a total of six dates:
+The National Park Service has announced the free entrance days for 2025.
+There are a total of seven dates, two of them in early and mid-January:

-• August 4, 2024: Anniversary of the Great American Outdoors Act
+• August 4: Great American Outdoors Act anniversary

 Further information can be found on the National Park Service website.
 Depending on the park, there may be additional days when entrance fees are waived.
 Information about this is usually available on the Fees & Passes page of each park, e..g in Sequoia & King Canyon.